karenetheridge/Test-LWP-UserAgent/README.md

 One common mechanism to swap out the useragent implementation is via a lazily-built Moose attribute; if no override is provided at construction time, default to `LWP::UserAgent->new(%options)`.

+Additionally, most methods can be called as class methods, which will store the settings globally, so that any instance of [Test::LWP::UserAgent](http://search.cpan.org/perldoc?Test::LWP::UserAgent) can use them, which can simplify some of your application code.

 # METHODS